-- RGB systems, in which light from multiple monochromatic LEDs (red, green, and blue) is mixed, resulting in white light; and
+- Color-mixed systems, in which light from multiple monochromatic LEDs (e.g., red, green, and blue) is mixed, resulting in white light

-- A hybrid method, which uses both phosphor-converted and monochromatic LEDs.
+- A hybrid method, which uses both phosphor-converted (PC) and monochromatic LEDs.

-The potential of LED technology to produce high-quality white light with unprecedented energy efficiency is the impetus for the intense level of research and development currently supported by the U.S. Department of Energy.
+The ability of LED technology to produce high-quality white light with unprecedented energy efficiency is the primary motivation for the intense level of research and development currently supported by the U.S. Department of Energy.